Dental Treatments

 Veneer Consultation Just Got A Lot More Serious in Melbourne

-I thought about veneers before but my friend did them last year and the smile is genuinely good‚ not the fake bright white tic tac thing‚ just a tidier‚ healthier looking version of what was already there so I started looking for myself and found a rabbit hole that was deeper than I realised․ Mostly because the rules around how dentists can talk about veneers in Australia changed in September last year‚ and nobody seems to have updated the conversation․
+I have been thinking about veneers for a while.
+My friend got them last year and the smile is genuinely good, not the fake bright-white tic-tac thing, just a tidier, healthier looking version of what was already there.
+Naturally I started looking into it for myself, and the rabbit hole turned out to be deeper than I expected.
+Mostly because the rules around how dentists can talk about veneers in Australia changed in September last year, and nobody seems to have updated the conversation.

-So when you walk into a consultation in Melbourne in 2026‚ it needs to look different from what your friend had in 2023․ If it does not look different‚ that is the first thing worth noticing․
+If you are walking into a consultation in Melbourne in 2026, the experience should look different to what your friend went through in 2023.
+And if it does not look different, that is the first thing worth noticing.

 What changed and why it matters

-From 2 September 2025‚ new guidelines were issued for non-surgical cosmetic procedures by AHPRA and the Dental Board of Australia․ Dental veneers were classified as a higher-risk procedure‚ and have been put in the same category as cosmetic injectables‚ dermal fillers and thread lifts․ This was not the breezy “lunchtime makeover” framing the industry was using for years․
+On 2 September 2025, AHPRA and the Dental Board of Australia rolled out new guidelines for non-surgical cosmetic procedures, and dental veneers were specifically classified as a higher-risk procedure under the new framework.
+Same category as cosmetic injectables, dermal fillers, thread lifts.
+Not the breezy “lunchtime makeover” framing the industry was using for years.

-Patient testimonials or endorsements discussing clinical outcomes or experiences are out‚ which means the wall of glowing patient quotes most cosmetic dental sites used to lean on is no longer allowed
+• Testimonials referencing clinical outcomes or treatment experiences are out, which means the wall of glowing patient quotes most cosmetic dental sites used to lean on is no longer allowed

-Influencer endorsements are gone‚ so the days of paying someone with a big following on Instagram to rave about their new smile are history
+• Influencer endorsements are banned, the era of paying someone with a big Instagram following to rave about their new smile is over

-The thing about veneers that nobody wants to talk about
+The thing about veneers nobody likes to dwell on

-Before coming in for an appointment I want you to know this․ Here is something that the marketing department doesn’t usually talk about‚ porcelain veneers customarily shave enamel off the front of the tooth․ As enamel does not regenerate the tooth will need some type of restoration over it for the rest of your life․ The veneers you get at 32 will need replacing around 47 or so‚ and the second set will need more preparation since the tooth has already gone through this process once and its surface isn’t new․
+Before we get into the consultation, the part the marketing usually skims past.
+Traditional porcelain veneers require shaving enamel off the front of the tooth, and enamel does not grow back.
+Once it is gone it is gone, and the tooth will need some kind of restoration over it for the rest of your life.
+The veneer you get at 32 will need replacing at 47 or so, and the second set will require more prep than the first because the underlying tooth has been through this before.

-There are no-prep and minimal-prep veneers‚ which require little or no buffing of the natural teeth; however‚ not everyone is a candidate for no-prep or minimal-prep veneers․ Similarly‚ if your teeth are a little crooked or your bite does not line up properly‚ a dentist who actually knows what they are doing might tell you minimal-prep will not give you the result you want․
+No-prep and minimal-prep veneers do exist and they preserve more of the original tooth, but they are not suitable for every case.
+If the teeth are already a bit forward, or if the bite is off, a dentist who actually knows what they are doing might tell you minimal-prep will not give you the result you want.

-A good consultation should walk you through this‚ a bad one will skip over it․ But as soon as the patient really understands the permanence‚ the booking rate drops․ And under the new AHPRA performance guidelines‚ the consultation has to be done properly‚ which is one of the reasons it’s the most important hour of the entire decision․
+A good consultation should walk you through this honestly.
+A bad one will glide over it because the moment a patient really understands the permanence, the booking rate drops.
+The new AHPRA performance guidelines essentially require this conversation to happen properly, which is part of why the consultation itself has become the most important hour of the entire decision.

 What a proper Melbourne consultation should now include

-The Performance Guidelines from last September set out the requirements for the assessment‚ consent and review and recall of the procedures․ A Melbourne cosmetic dentist doing it properly should be covering:
+The Performance Guidelines that came in last September set out specific expectations for how cosmetic procedures are assessed, consented to, and followed up.
+A Melbourne cosmetic dentist doing it properly should be covering:

-Recovery and aftercare expectations‚ including what the temporary phase will feel like and what to expect long-term․
+• Recovery and aftercare expectations, including what the temporary phase feels like and what to expect long-term

-Information on how to complain if something went wrong must now be given before any cosmetic procedure is carried out․
+• Information about how to make a complaint if something goes wrong, which is now mandatory before any cosmetic procedure

-The last one is the tell․ A dentist who walks you out of the consultation saying “actually‚ whitening and aligning your front two might give you the result you want without committing to veneers” is one whose judgment is worth trusting․ A dentist who recommends six veneers on top regardless of what you walked in with is a dentist who has not really updated their consultation to the post September framework‚ regardless of what their compliance page says․
+The last one is the tell.
+A dentist who walks you out of the consultation saying “actually, whitening and aligning your front two might give you the result you want without committing to veneers” is one whose judgment is worth trusting.
+A dentist who recommends six veneers on top regardless of what you walked in with is one who has not really updated their consultation to the post-September framework, regardless of what their compliance page says.

 How to actually verify a Melbourne dentist before you book